What's Medicine? - Duke's Materia Tonica

 For example, China and India have both highly evolved healing systems of medicine that have existed for over 5000 years.
 In the previous 500 years, pathology has been increasingly seen as non-healing medicine for intervening in the causes of diseases.
 Modern science has developed the laboratory and biochemical examination of foods, herbs and the folk uses of healing medicine, with nutrient science and herbal medicine.

 - Classical Chinese

-Herbal Medicine: This is the theoretical and scientific study of how unique constituents found in plants, animals and other edible foods work to support health and wellbeing.
+Herbal Medicine: This is the theoretical and scientific study of how unique constituents found in plants, animals and other edible foods work to support health.
 Folk and indigenous medicines find roots in herbalism, where the medicinal properties of foods and herbs are used for health.
 Modern science examines the biochemistry of food and herbal constituents and confirms the use of these medicinal remedies through observational studies.
 Herbal medicine should not be confused with drugs made from herbs.